substratusai/runbooks/docs/proposals/operator-managed-infra.md

    --role roles/iam.workloadIdentityUser \
    --member "serviceAccount:myproject.svc.id.goog[new-namespace/substratus]"
   ```
+  Make sure this only happens whenever a new Substratus gets created in a new namespace.
+  The controller should be smart enough to not have to create KSAs in namespaces that
+  do not have any substratus resource.

-How should Substratus handle infra management?
+How should Substratus controller handle infra management?
 * Terraform
 * Native K8s controller that uses Golang SDK for AWS/GCP/..